Inviting colleagues for collaboration

 Selectin the menu on the left and choose .
 A project consists of four parts:

 The overview page is where you add a title, project information and the description

-is where you enter research participants and raw data
+is where you enter raw data and notes from your research activities

 allows you to analyze data and identify patterns